Application for Undergraduate Admission

 All transcripts required in the admission process must be official.
-Official transcripts are those that are printed on security paper and come directly from U.S. Mail from another institution's record/registrar office to the Office of Undergraduate Admissions, or those that are delivered electronically directly to the Office of Undergraduate Admissions via a secured third party method that has been verified by the sending institution.
+Official transcripts are those that are printed on security paper and come directly from U.S. Mail or other approved courier from another institution's record/registrar office to the Office of Undergraduate Admissions, or those that are delivered electronically directly to the Office of Undergraduate Admissions via a secured third party method that is verified by the sending institution.

 The address for institutions to send official transcripts is:

 P.O.
 Box 1881

 Milwaukee, WI 53201-1881

 If Marquette University has reason to suspect an applicant's high school diploma, transcript or other information is fraudulent or not valid, the deans or their designates investigate the matter.
 The Office of Admissions reserves the right to rescind admission in cases where fraudulence is found.

 Applicants with questions not answered in this section are encouraged to visit Office of Undergraduate Admissions or call at (414) 288-7302.

 Admission as a Freshman